A resume without a cover letter is like Lennon without McCartney - It just feels incomplete.

 Don't focus on your requirements.
 Instead, focus on how you can fulfill theirs.

-"Please find enclosed my CV.
+"Please find enclosed my resume.
 Looking forward to hearing from you."

 Cover Letter Tips & Hacks